SELab-2/OSOC-3/files/sysadmin_guide.md

 #### Cloning the repository

-If the repository is still private.
-Cloning using SSH should be used.
+If the repository is still private, cloning using SSH should be used.
 If it is public HTTPS becomes the simpler option.

 ##### Via SSH